By Geoffrey C Porter

 The passenger turned to smile at me.
 “You need to trust us that you’re 14.
 If you’re 14, you have choices in life.
 If you’re 13, you’re heading off to a foster home.”

 Choices?
 What choices?
-But both of these officers were staring at me with huge grins.
+But both of these officers stared at me with huge grins.

 I said the words real slow like.
 “I’m 14.
 Today is my birthday.”